zalando-incubator/autoscaler/cluster-autoscaler/ZALANDO_CHANGES.md

 Using autoscaling groups with multiple instance types without the `--scale-up-cloud-provider-template` option is unsupported and will likely not work correctly.

+## More reliable backoff logic

+We often run into issues with instance availability for particular node group in our clusters.
+Because the AWS cloud provider doesn't support properly reporting scale-up errors, we have to rely on the scale-up timeout logic to recognise these issues and trigger a fallback.
+When the upstream version detects a scale-up timeout, it marks the node group as failed (with an exponential backoff starting at 5 minutes and a maximum of 30 minutes) and resets the scale-up on the cloud provider side.

+This logic, however, is rather problematic in clusters where a significant number of node groups could be affected at the same time.
+Let's say we have 4 node groups, `n1` to `n4`, a scale-up timeout of 7 minutes (which might be hard to reduce further), and node groups `n1` to `n3` have run out of instances.
+The upstream version of the autoscaler will do something like this:
+ * Scale-up node group `n1`.
+ * Wait for the timeout to trigger (~7 minutes).
+ * Place `n1` in backoff (5 minutes), scale-up `n2`.
+ * Wait for the timeout to trigger.
+During this time the backoff on `n1` will expire, making it healthy again.
+ * Place `n2` in backoff (5 minutes), scale-up `n1` since it's now healthy again.
+ * Wait for the timeout to trigger (10 minutes).
+ * …
+ * Scale-up `n4` once the backoff time for ther other groups is big enough.
+This can take hours in a cluster that has a lot of node groups.

+Starting the backoff at a large value (~1 hour or more) mitigates this, but it can negatively impact clusters that have small amounts of node groups.
+A transient scale-up error that quickly disappears on the cloud provider side can prevent scale-up for an hour or more.

+In our fork, when a scale-up timeout occurs, the autoscaler places the node group in the backoff state (which doesn't expire) and resets the size on the cloud provider side to the current capacity plus one.
+The node group is not considered in future scale-up attempts, and the backoff is cleared only when the requested instance joins the cluster.
+The autoscaler also exposes the current state of the node groups in its metrics, allowing the operators to monitor the backoffs.

 ## Improved handling of template nodes

 When the autoscaler generates a template node from the cloud provider configuration, it miscalculates how many